deeporiginbio/deeporigin-client/docs/how-to/auth.md

 be used in subsequent interactions with Deep Origin.

 !!! info "Authenticating"
-    In most cases, you only need to authenticate to the Deep Origin platform.
+    In most cases, you only need to authenticate to the Deep Origin platform once.
     You do not need to authenticate every time you use the client or the CLI.
-Authenticating once, before first use, is sufficient for .